-The systolic and diastolic blood pressure reducing properties of Cinnamon has also been proved in a research work carried out in the Department of Nutrition Sciences, Faculty of Medicine, University of Toronto, Canada and the research published in the science direct journal on Nutrition.
+The systolic and diastolic blood pressure reducing properties of Cinnamon has also been proved in research work carried out in the Department of Nutrition Sciences, Faculty of Medicine, University of Toronto, Canada and the research published in the science direct journal on Nutrition.

-The study was conducted for a short period of time and according to the researchers further long term studies needs to perform to fully determine the potential of Cinnamon in controlling the BP.
+The study was conducted for a short period of time and according to the researchers, further long term studies needs to perform to fully determine the potential of Cinnamon in controlling the BP.

 The American Journal of Hypertension also reported the beneficial effect of watermelon supplementation (for 6 weeks) in arterial function in humans.
 The study was conducted in the Department of Nutrition, Food and Exercise Sciences, Florida state university USA.

 The antihypertensive effect of Kiwis has been determined by a group of scientists at Oslo University Hospital, Norway.
-They added kiwi in the routine diet of 118 people with high normal BP or slightly elevated blood pressure.
+They added kiwi to the routine diet of 118 people with high normal BP or slightly elevated blood pressure.
 They concluded after their research work that taking tree kiwifruits daily will reduce the moderately high systolic and diastolic BP in both men and women.